Zeeshanunique/mcp-host-node-simple/fixtures/servers/age_calculator/README.md

 ## Integration with MCP Host

-This server is configured in `mcp-servers.json` to run with UVX.
+This server is configured in `mcp-servers.json` to run with UV.
 When the main MCP host application starts, it will automatically start this server and make its tools available.